Helluva Boss: Production and release

+On July 24, 2025, it was announced that Atlantic Records would distribute the soundtracks of Helluva Boss and Hazbin Hotel to streaming and vinyl, releasing on September 10.

 LGBTQ+ representation

-Helluva Boss has various LGBTQ+ characters, specifically a bisexual demon named Moxxie, and a pansexual demon named Blitzo.
-Another demon named Stolas is queer due to his relations with both men and women.
-Medrano also reacted positively to a fan idea of a sitcom set in an alternative universe where Blitzo and Stolas are "two single dads getting married".
-The episode "The Harvest Moon Festival" introduced the character Sallie May, Millie's sister, who was confirmed on the show's official Twitter account to be transgender.
+Helluva Boss has various LGBTQ+ characters, specifically Moxxie, who is bisexual, and Blitzo, who is pansexual.
+Another character, Stolas, is gay.
+The episode "The Harvest Moon Festival" introduced the character Sallie May, Millie's sister, who was confirmed on the show's official Twitter account to be transgender, and by her voice actor to be lesbian.

+In June 2024, the official Twitter account for the series shared an image for Pride Month which featured—among others—Asmodeus, Verosika, Blitzo, and Beelzebub wearing or holding the colors of the pansexual pride flag; Loona and Moxxie wearing clothes with bisexual pride flag colors; Stolas, Fizzarolli, and Andrealphus wearing the colors of the gay men's flag and gay pride flag; Octavia and Mammon wearing clothes with asexual pride flag colors; and Sallie May wearing clothes with lesbian pride flag colors while sitting on a trans pride flag.

 Reception

-Helluva Boss was met with critical acclaim, garnering universal praise for its animation, characters, voice acting, songs, and humor.
-In December 2019, in an article about the current state of adult animation, CBR animation critic Reuben Baron stated that while the pilot episode of Helluva Boss has garnered "warranted criticism" because of its "edgy" humor, it is still a "clear labor of love from an animation standpoint."
-Tito W. James's assessment on Comicon.com stated that demons having access to a portal that connects to the human realm "adds a new dynamic and is ripe for narrative potential."
-Similarly, a reviewer for the Spanish site Cafetoons praised the characters for being introduced in a "very appropriate way" while maintaining the adult comedy and catchy songs.
-Other animators praised the show's first episode.
-Margaret Troup of the Iowa State Daily stated that there are "multiple musical numbers in each episode", similar to Animaniacs and Family Guy, and although the second episode was more serious than previous episodes, there were still plenty of "laughs and raunchy jokes".
-The same was said about the show's third episode, which one reviewer said had other types of humor like "fourth-wall breaking and blink-and-you-miss-it sight-gags".
+Helluva Boss was met with critical acclaim for its animation, characters, voice acting, songs, and humor.
+In December 2019, in an article about the current state of adult animation, CBR animation critic Reuben Baron stated that, while the pilot episode of Helluva Boss has garnered "warranted criticism" because of its "edgy" humor, it is still a "clear labor of love from an animation standpoint".
+Another reviewer, also for CBR, Morgan Shaunette, described the series as "underrated", said that it is a "twisted take on the workplace comedy", and called it a "helluva strange ride".
+Tito W. James' of Comicon.com stated that demons having access to a portal that connects to the human realm "adds a new dynamic and is ripe for narrative potential".
+Jones also said that he was impressed with the quality of the series and stated that "other animated adult comedies should take notes".

+Zoe Dumas of MovieWeb argued that the series has "emotionally complex" characters, a talented and musical voice cast, and "outstanding" animation.
+Dumas also argued that the series is "more episodic and character-driven" than Hazbin Hotel, while complimenting the latter.
+Joshua S. Mackey for Into praised the series for having "three different queer main characters".